Consultation with specialist practitioners

-If the differing views cannot be resolved with the divisional principal practitioner, the matter should be referred to the area executive director to mediate an outcome.
+If the differing views cannot be resolved with the divisional principal practitioner, the matter should be referred to the director or area operations manager, Child Protection, to mediate an outcome.

 If the matter remains unresolved, the area executive director is the final position for resolving the issues and setting the final advice on the case.

 Consultation, advice and direction from the Office of Professional Practice

 The Office of Professional Practice (the office) provides practice leadership and evidence-informed directions and recommendations about child protection practice.